 No, Premier Van Lines International will not ask for a deposit before the moving date.
 In fact, you should be wary of any moving company asking for a deposit before any move begins.
-It can sometimes be hard to get back your money from other moving companies if something goes wrong or the move is cancelled later.
+It can sometimes be hard to get back your money from other moving companies if something goes wrong or the move is canceled later.
 Should you need to cancel, change your move date, or postpone, simply let us know at least a couple of days in advanced so that we can notify the movers and not come to your home unnecessarily.

 Q: How do I get a survey?

 As a courtesy, we offer free in surveys initially by phone and then in person.
 Typically, the survey will take about 30 to 45 minutes to complete.
 The surveyor will be able to provide an estimated cubic feet and weight.
 Once the survey is complete, we will send you the results for your move.
 In addition, we will provide a quote based on the results; however, this does not mean that this is how much you will be invoiced.
 If the survey is more than what you anticipated, you have the option of downsizing to reduce the overall cost or just take the entire lot.